 - 300 g (10.5oz/ 1¼ cups) whole milk full fat

 - 1 teabag sachet/ 2 teaspoon loose tea) Chai tea (or any other tea/infusion or tea)

 - 3 organic egg yolks

-- Heat the milk and teabag gently in a saucepan until the milk is just about at boiling point.
-Remove the milk from the heat and cover, leaving the tea to infuse in the milk for 10 minutes then discard the teabag.
+- Heat the milk and Chai teabag (or infuse with loose tea) gently in a saucepan until the milk is just about at boiling point.
+Remove the milk from the heat and cover, leaving the tea to infuse in the milk for 10 minutes then discard the teabag/spices.

 - Meanwhile, whisk the yolks and sugar in a bowl until light and creamy.
 Pour over the warm milk, whisking continuously then transfer to the saucepan back on a medium heat.